almaan/stereoscope/README.md

 3. [Using pre-estimated parameters](#bc-add) : Examining four additional breast cancer samples, applying already estimated single cell parameters to a ST data set.

-_Note :  whilst the ST data will be publicly available upon publication, these files are currently password protected - with access given to reviewers._
+_Note: Whilst the ST data will be publicly available upon publication, these files are currently password protected - access will be given to reviewers._

 ## Installing stereoscope
-To make things easy for you, we have included installation files for stereoscope, a lot of scripts and some data sets in this repo, thus we will begin by cloning it.
+To make things easy for you, we have included installation files for Stereoscope, a lot of scripts and some data sets in this repo, thus we will begin by cloning it.
 Open your terminal and change to your desired download directory - then enter the following: